Qualified lawyers

 Create your SQE assessment account or go to mySRA

-• Before you apply for admission, you must do your screening and have your results
+• Before applying for admission, you must do your background screening and have your results.
+However, you can also check any suitability issues early if you have concerns.

-• When applying for admission, you will choose ‘Solicitors Qualifying Examination route’ on the form
+• When applying for admission, you will choose 'Solicitors Qualifying Examination route' on the application.

 • your date of admission